raphaellith/Typewriters-to-Belie-Format/_posts/2026-04-01-Too-Many-Tags.md

 ---
 layout: post
 title:  "This Post Has Too Many Tags"
-date:   2025-05-24 12:30:00 +0800
+date:   2026-04-01 12:30:00 +0000
-description: "April Fools 2026."
+description: "April Fool's Day 2026."
 tags: april-fools games
 ---

 <span id="article-content">Use left and right arrow keys to control the paddle.
-Longer tags are worth more points.</span>
+Longer tags are worth more points.
+Cookies are used to store your high score.</span>

 <span id="ball"></span>